Neznany/fluxgym_bucket/README.md

 # Example 1 for bucket with mostly square images or mix of square and non square
 You should manually create the desired multi-resolution images.
 Don't just gobble random images in various random sizes - this will NOT work as you imagine.
 So say stick to 768 x 768, 768 x 1024, 1024 x 768 for 3 buckets.
 If you put random images that are seriously different than the resolution the result will be glorified garbage as the resizing will make it blurry (LORA seems to picks up on that part most).
-You probably want to always use --bucket_no_upscale because upsaclaiing buckets makes things worse every time.
+You probably want to always use --bucket_no_upscale because upsaclaing buckets makes things worse every time.
+In short: create the image set with only a few different image sizes, but also don't go crazy on the size itself (large size will not help, rather make things worse), keep it around the size they will be used as specified in Training Resolution (So 512, 768...)

+So for example: 15 images 767x768, 5 images 768x1024, 5 images 1024x768, don't put random odd image sizes, prepare these in advance.

 resize: 0